codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 The GitOps Runtime installation is Helm-based, and installing the Runtime on a cluster with an existing Argo CD, requires additional flags in the installation command and an additional step after installation.

-## Migrate Argo CD Applications to Codefresh GitOps Runtime
+## Migrate Community Argo CD Applications to Codefresh GitOps Runtime
-The final task depending on your requirements is to migrate your Argo CD Applications to the Codefresh GitOps Runtime.
+The final task depending on your requirements is to migrate your Community Argo CD Applications to the Codefresh GitOps Runtime.

 Why would you want to do this?
 Because this allows you to completely and seamlessly manage the applications in Codefresh as GitOps entities.